marijnh/Eloquent-JavaScript/19_paint.md

 Let's define some more tools.
 To draw larger shapes it can be useful to be able to quickly create rectangles.
-The `rectangle` tool draws a rectangle between the point where you pressed the mouse button down and the point to where you dragged.
+The `rectangle` tool draws a rectangle between the point where you started dragging and the point where you dragged to.

 ```{includeCode: true}
 function rectangle(start, state, dispatch) {